Visitor Parking Regulations

 2. Visitors without valid Penn State parking permits are not permitted to park with flashers at any time, for any reason.

 b.
 Tickets can be paid online with a credit card (Visa, Mastercard, Discover).
 Payment may also be made by mail or in person with a check or money order payable to: The Pennsylvania State University.
-Cash payments are also accepted in person.
-Do not send cash through the mail.
+Cash payments are not accepted.

 c.
 All payments are processed through Transportation Services, 1 Eisenhower Parking Deck, University Park, PA 16802-2116.